ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Semantics

-The root selector `$` not only selects the Root node of the argument, but it also produces as output a list consisting of one
+The root selector `$` not only selects the root node of the argument, but it also produces as output a list consisting of one
 node: the argument itself.